Asadhyudu

 The film's script was developed by Anil Krishna while he was in Mumbai.
 He wanted to cast Kalyan Ram after watching a promo of his film Toli Choopulone.
 As Kalyan Ram was busy shooting for Athanokkade with Surender Reddy, Krishna narrated the script to various actors including Kannada film actor Puneeth Rajkumar and producer Medikonda Murali Krishna who liked the script but couldn't work on it due to date issues.
 It was upon his return to Hyderabad that producer Vallurupalli Ramesh Babu asked him if he were interested in narrating a story to Kalyan Ram, and the actor immediately decided to work with Krishna upon listening to the script narrated to him within one and a half hours.
 The film was initially titled Parthu after the protagonist, but changes were made and the title was later changed to Asadhyudu.

 The film was released theatrically on 16 February 2006, receiving praise for Kalyan Ram's performance and action sequences.
 However, it failed commercially at the box office.

 Plot

-Pardhoo (Nandamuri Kalyan Ram), a college boy who hates to see inequality around him, fights a dangerous criminal gang in Hyderabad run by two brothers Prakash (Ravi Kale) and Thambi.
+Pardhu, a college student who hates to see inequality around him, fights a dangerous criminal gang in Hyderabad run by Prakash and his younger brother, Thambi.